Enabling e-Navigation: Today and Tomorrow

 Mr. Duncan McSporran, Co-Founder, COO, and VP, Aerospace & Defense, Kognitiv Spark

 Dr. Eng.
-Keiji Sato, National Marine Research Institute, Tokyo University of Marine Science
+Keiji Sato, Chief Researcher, National Marine Research Institute in Japan

 e-Navigation and Passage Planning: Technology can reduce the overall time required and ensure greater accuracy.